-Brooklyn-based solo artist Ian Isiah, best known for his work with Blood Orange and as a key player in NY’s underground DJ club culture.
-He is also important in the LGBTQ movement, opened the evening on a high note with his unique and artistic blend of music.
+Brooklyn-based solo artist Ian Isiah is best known for his work with Blood Orange and as a key player in NYC’s underground DJ club culture.
+Also important figure in the LGBTQ movement, Isiah opened the evening on a high note with his unique and artistic blend of music.
 KCRW host Jason Bentley hosted the night reminding audience members that he would soon be leaving his post as the music director of Morning Becomes Eclectic.

 Toro y Moi brought the Hollywood Bowl to life with their retro style of chillwave dance.
 Adorning neon yellow jackets, Toro’s frontman Chaz Bear captivated his audience with his soulful and smooth vocals and dynamic charisma that pleased the enthralled crowd.
 Toro y Moi performed fourteen songs most of which predominantly came from their recent 2019 album release titled Outer Peace.
 Other notable tracks included the groovy nostalgic ballad “Girl Like You,” the downtempo jazz-influenced “Still Sound,” and the upbeat and experimental “Say That.”